NYC DOT has launched an interactive map for a selection of agency projects.

 NYC DOT is proposing safety improvements on Varick Street between Clarkson/Carmine Street and King Street in the West Village.
 This project includes extended parking – protected bike lane 1 block south to Houston Street, painted islands at southeast corner of Carmine Street and northeast corner of Houston Street, and concrete splitter island on eastbound approach of Clarkson Street.
 Additionally, the project will remove the right turn lane on Varick Street at W Houston Street, and lastly relocate painted neckdown on Houston Street and Varick Street from southwest corner to southeast corner.

-Varick St - Clarkson/Carmine St to King St Safety Improvements – presented to Manhattan CB 2 in May 2019 (pdf)
+Varick St - Clarkson/Carmine St to King St Safety Improvements – presented to Manhattan Community Board 2 in May 2019 (pdf)

 Myrtle Ave, St Nicholas Ave to Central Ave, QN